CaesarrrrLyb/VRR/README.md

 The related code will be released progressively.

 ## Dataset and Annotation
-Below is an example annotation from COIN-IC dataset:
+Below is an example from COIN-IC dataset:

 ```json
 [